-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I’ve skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I had a good friend purchase the Volkl Mantra M5 last season and was able to borrow them for a few days.
 My detailed review of my experience alongside input from others who spent a full season on them is below.

 I had an older set of the Mantra years ago that were big, burly, and capable.
 However, they were nowhere near as versatile or as responsive as more recent models.
 While I enjoy the stability and control these skis allow, they aren’t quite as playful as some of my favorite all-mountain options.
 That said, they do some serious work at high speeds and can certainly get you all over the mountain.

 Starting the review off with what I like about these skis, they have great performance at high speeds.
 All-mountain skis can tend to get chatty and a little loose when you really push them on packed and groomed snow, but not the Mantra M5.
 These can even feel like a racing ski if you want them to, and they offer some great characteristics when you point downhill and go.
 If you’re a speed demon, you will love them.

 The Mantra’s strong, stable build has a lot to do with how well they perform at speed, and that attribute can provide you with endless fun at the resort when conditions are less than perfect.
 The edge control and response are precise and effortless as well.
 That also adds to high-speed capabilities.
 They will carve up corduroy with the best of them and have enough grip to easily handle an iced out blue.